Trinitarian Congregational Parish of Castine, UCC

 Picture

-Our time of prayer together is an important component of our worship experience.
-It is our time to talk with God, to offer praise and thanksgiving, but also to ask for God’s support, help, and guidance.
+Our time of prayer together is our time to talk with God, to offer praise and thanksgiving, but also to ask for God’s support, help, and guidance.
 There are two parts of our time of prayer together:

 GOING FORTH INTO THE WORLD